ylyu-fly/labwebsite/content/sections/section2.md

 I am a second year undergraduate student studying Molecular Biology and Biochemistry.
 I joined Lyu Lab in February 2026 and I am enjoying my progress in learning more about factors (e.g. smell) that influence lifespan.
 When I'm not in the lab, you can find me outside going on a jog, playing basketball or reading Webtoons.

+<span style="color: #e59f05;">**Sai Sankpal**</span>

+I’m a second year undergraduate student majoring in Cell Biology and Neuroscience with a minor in Cognitive Science.
+I joined Lyu Lab spring of 2026.
+I’m curious to learn more about how serotonin signalling, more specifically, the 5-HT2A receptor affects aging in Drosophila.
+I love dancing, painting, and reading classic literature!

 #### Alumni

 **Eli James (2023, Lab Tech)**